mongodb/specifications/source/crud/crud.rst

      *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      *
-     * Note: this option is mapped to the "fields" findAndModify field.
+     * Note: this option is mapped to the "fields" findAndModify command option.
      *
      * @see https://docs.mongodb.com/manual/tutorial/project-fields-from-query-results
      */